BartSte/snapshot/README.md

 # TODO:

-- [ ] Add a install script for cmake
+- [ ] Add pre built binaries to the github releases
 - [ ] Cross compile for raspberry pi